nixworks/public/news/2015/03/25/index.md

 ##### United States soldier
 ### [The US Army charges US Army soldier Bowe Bergdahl, who was held captive by the Taliban-aligned Haqqani network in Afghanistan from June 2009 until his release in May 2014, with desertion and misbehavior before the enemy. ](/news/2015/03/25/the-us-army-charges-us-army-soldier-bowe-bergdahl-who-was-held-captive-by-the-taliban-aligned-haqqani-network-in-afghanistan-from-june-2009.md)
-_Context: Afghan, Haqqani network, Bowe Bergdahl, United States soldier, Taliban_
+_Context: Bowe Bergdahl, Taliban, Haqqani network, Afghan, United States soldier_

 ## [Previous Day...](/news/2015/03/24/index.md)